 |I’ve heard statins cause diabetes, and I know diabetes comes with a host of health concerns, including potential heart disease.|

 There is a small, potential risk of developing type 2 diabetes as a result of taking a statin.
 However, experts say this is most often among people who likely would have developed diabetes anyway.
 For example, they already had borderline blood glucose levels (those nearing diabetes, but not quite) and other risk factors, such as being overweight or being insulin resistant.
 So while they might develop diabetes a little sooner – data show about one month earlier than they would have off the statin – the benefit of being on a statin becomes even more important because once you have diabetes, you're much more likely to develop cardiovascular disease.

 Bottom line: If you are at a healthy weight and don’t have other risk factors, it is very unlikely that you would develop diabetes from taking a statin.

 |Statins damage the liver.|

-While early research showed a link between statins and liver damage, we now know it is extremely rare.
+While early research showed a link between statins and liver damage, we now know it is rare.
 In fact, the FDA no longer recommends routine liver tests after starting statin therapy unless you begin to have signs and symptoms of liver damage.
-These include: unusual fatigue, loss of appetite, pain in your upper abdomen, dark-colored urine or yellowing of your skin or eyes.
+These would include: unusual fatigue, loss of appetite, pain in your upper abdomen, dark-colored urine, or yellowing of your skin or eyes.

-Your doctor may order a blood test to check your liver function before starting you on a statin just to make sure your liver is healthy.
+Your clinician may order a blood test to check your liver before starting you on a statin just to make sure your liver is healthy.

-Bottom line: Statins are unlikely to cause any liver injury.
+Bottom line: Statins are unlikely to hurt you liver.
 The benefit of preventing a stroke or heart attack far outweighs the small chance of any liver problems.
-If you’ve had any liver problems or have hepatitis, be sure to tell your doctor.
+If you’ve had liver problems or have hepatitis, be sure to tell your clinician.
 In many cases, you can still take a statin, but your liver levels will need to be checked.